Viktor-TPD/some-teams/TO-DO-LIST.md

 # *KLAR* The data you will be using is in data.php.
 *DET GÖR DEN*

-# Your web site should contain a start page and a about page.
+# *KLAR* Your web site should contain a start page and a about page.
 Fixat!
 Nu ska jag bara se till att fylla dem med innehåll.

 # The about page should have information about you, the creator.